ASLEI Summer Logistics 2018

 - Pick up from Greeley to the airport occurs on the EVEN hours, 6am - 8pm.

-All transportation services from DIA are located on level-5 outside the east terminal, on island 5, at the blue sign - "Shared Ride."
+All transportation services from DIA are located on level-5 outside the east terminal, out door 505, on island 5, at the blue sign - "Shared Ride."

 Driving directions, campus maps, and virtual tours are available if you are driving to summer session.